Reddaxi/Obsidian_BloodBanner/Factions/The Party/Alexandros/Alexandros Deguilliere.md

 - Andrew Hoyt (Queen only)
 - William NoName (Queek only)
 - Kurt NoName
 	- ~~My lord and saviour.~~ Kurt Baker is a notable contributor of the rebellion and was a vital part of the Siege of Redbrams barracks.
+I'll always admire those who dare stand up when the world needs them the most.

 The Noble Houses of the Redbram Area